ckeditor/ckeditor4-docs/guides/dev/howtos/support/README.md

 **Thank you for your support and for helping us make CKEditor better every day!**

-## How Does CKEditor Premium Works?
+## How Does CKEditor Premium Work?

 For full details about it, visit the [CKEditor Premium](http://cksource.com/ckeditor) website.
+You can also [contact us directly](https://cksource.com/contact) if you want to learn more about our Enterprise offer.